viperproject/voila/misc/vscode/README.md

 - Open VSCode and an MSYS2 terminal (e.g. `MSYS2 MinGW 64-bit`) and place the
   windows side-by-side (e.g. using `Win+Left`/`Win+Right`)
 - Focus the terminal:
+    - Let's assume the Voila source directory is the current directory
     - Create an environment variable pointing to Voila's executable.
 E.g.

-          VOILA_CMD='/d/Develop/Viper/voila/misc/nailgun/voila.bat ng=true'
+          VOILA_CMD='/voila/misc/nailgun/voila.bat ng=true'

+      for using Nailgun.
 It is expected that a Voila file can be verified by running

           $VOILA_CMD -i /absolute/path/to/some/file.vl

-    - Execute `source path/to/demo-env-win/setup.bash` (`demo-env-win` should be a subdirectory) of the directory where this README was found)
+    - However Voila is run, ensure that it colours its output (errors) by passing the Logback configuration `./conf/logback-color.xml` to the JVM at start-up
+    - Execute `source ./misc/vscode/demo-env-win/setup.bash`
-    - It should now be possible to verify a Voila file by executing `voila path/to/some/file.vl`
+    - The terminal prompt should have changed, and it should now be possible to verify a Voila file by executing `voila path/to/some/file.vl` (absolute and relative paths should work)
-- Load the script `demo-env-win/setup.ahk` into AutoHotkey
+- Load the script `./misc/vscode/demo-env-win/setup.ahk` into AutoHotkey
 - The following keyboard shortcuts should now work:
     - In VSCode, pressing `F5` should verify the currently open Voila file in the open MSYS2 terminal